Rentap: Rise of the White Rajah

 James Brooke (1803–1868) was born in India and served as a cavalry lieutenant in the Bengal Army during the First Anglo-Burmese War, before retiring to England to recover from a serious wound.
 In 1833, he used an inheritance to purchase the schooner Royalist and began trading in the Far East.
 In August 1839, Brooke arrived in Kuching, Sarawak and assisted the Sultan of Brunei in crushing a Malay rebellion.
 In 1841, the Sultan gave Brooke the governorship of Sarawak and the following year ceded complete sovereignty of Sarawak to Brooke, the first White Rajah.

 Brooke reinstalled the Malay chiefs into their former positions to help him administer their people in the state, and was highly successful in suppressing the widespread piracy of the region.
 While Brooke was fighting pirates in Sumatra, his enemies were emboldened.
 Sharif Sahib gathered Arab adventurers along the Batang Lupar river and invited the Skrang Dayaks to meet him at the entrance of the Sadong River, gathering two hundred Dayak bangkongs and Malay war boats.
-They raided along the coast, though Brooke returned to surprise one expedition and capture several war boats.
+They raided along the coast, though Brooke returned to surprise one expedition and captured several war boats.

-At length, the H.M.S.
-Dido arrived, accompanied by the company's steamer Phlegethon.
+Later, the H.M.S.
+Dido arrived, accompanied by the East Indian Company steamer Phlegethon.
 It was decided to begin operations by attacking the Arab sharifs in their strongholds on the Batang Lupar river and then the Dayaks on the Skrang River.